What is Intellectual Property (IP)?

 What is the length of time an invention last?

-Patent protection is valid for a maximum of 20 years starting from the time the application was submitted and subject to renewing fees that must be paid.
+Patent protection is valid for a maximum of 20 years starting from the time the application was submitted and is subject to renewing fees that must be paid.

 Once the patent’s term expires, the general public, as well as competing companies, are free to immediately create, utilize or duplicate the idea disclosed by the patent.